Hanni Ossott

-Hanni Ossott (14 February 1946 – 31 December 2002) was a poet, translator and critic from Venezuela.
+Hanni Ossott (14 February 1946 – 31 December 2002) was a Venezuelan poet, translator and critic.

+Life

 She was born in Caracas and she received her bachelor's degree in the Universidad Central de Venezuela, where she was also a professor.
 She was awarded the José Antonio Ramos Sucre Prize and the Lazo Martí Prize and she worked as a translator and a critic.
+She translated some of the works of Rainer Maria Rilke and Emily Dickinson into Spanish.
+Her poetry explored themes of existence, sickness, identity, the soul, and the abstract.
+She was respected as one of the great Venezuelan poets of her time, but remains virtually unknown outside of Venezuela.